loteoo/hyperstatic/src/pages/Home/home.md

 Each link is aware of the page bundle it points to.
 Links have 4 statuses:

 - **Invalid route**:
-  The link has no mathing route.
+  The link has no matching route.
 The link knows it will 404.
 The link will still work, but will not be doing anything in the background.
 - **Iddle**:
   The link is valid and waits to enter the viewport or to be hovered on.
 - **Loading**:
   The page bundle matching the link is being downloaded.
-This was triggered because the link has entered the viewport, been hovered on or has been clicked.
+This was triggered because this link, or another link pointing to the same bundle has entered the viewport, been hovered on or has been clicked.
 - **Loaded**:
-  The mathing route is ready to be viewed
+  The matching route is ready to be viewed
 - **Active**:
-  The route has been activated, the mathing page is being viewed.
+  The route has been activated, the matching page is being viewed.

 For this technical demo, the statuses for each link is being shown with an icon, but usually, this would all be transparent to the user.

-# State structure

-# Rendering
+## Pre-rendering

 Pre-rendering the site is actually optionnal.
-The entire site will still work perfectly without it.
-But doing it still has some nice benefits.
-Even if Hyperapp's tiny size and quick rendering brings your TTI to a negligable number for most of your users, there will always be users who might come your site on a very slow network connection and low-end devices who will benefit from this.
+The entire site will still work perfectly without it, but doing it still has some nice benefits.

+Even if Hyperapp's tiny size and quick rendering brings your TTI to a negligable number, there will always be users with a very slow network connection and low-end device who will benefit from this.

+There also SEO benefits to this.

-To render your static routes, simply execute this command:
+To render your static routes, run this command:

 ```
 npm run render-pages